theos/theos.dev/docs/Variables.md

 ---

-The various public (i.e. configurable) variable types are as follows:
+The various public (i.e., configurable) variable types are as follows:
   - **Project Variables**
     - Prefixed by current project instance.
       - Tied to a particular project instance.